machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 -  UR5 robot
 -  Stand to mount the robot and the camera on
 -  On robot gripper RG2
--  Bin 400 x 300 x 120 mm
+-  Bin with size 400 x 300 x 120 mm
 -  Cylindrical red parts (contact Pickit if you want to show this demo at a fair with these parts)

-Similar hardware can be used to set up a similar demo.

 Mounting instructions
 ---------------------

 -  The robot and camera are mounted on a stand.
 The camera is mounted at a height of 700 mm above the work surface.
--  The 2 finger gripper is mounted on the flange of the robot.
+-  The two-finger gripper is mounted on the flange of the robot.
--  The bin is placed at a distance of 500 mm (center of robot base to center of bin)and is placed 40 mm lower than the robot base.
+-  The bin is placed at a distance of 500 mm (center of robot base to center of bin) and is placed 40 mm lower than the robot base.

 .. image:: /assets/images/examples/teach-mhd-demo-red-parts-general.png